Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

-We'll share the things you need, as well as some items we use in our own home studio to create portraits, product photos and more.
+We’ll share the things you need, as well as some items we use in our home studio to create portraits, product photos, and more.

 Elements to Create Your Home Studio

-Don't think that you need to have dedicated space to create your home studio.
-It's nice if you have extra space, but that's not what we do.
+Don’t think you need to have dedicated space to create your home studio.
+It’s nice if you have extra space, but that’s not what we do.

-We use seamless paper and collapsible backgrounds that we can easily setup and pack away when we're done.
-That's because the best space in our home to create a home studio is our living room.
+We use Savage Seamless Paper and collapsible backgrounds that we can easily set up and pack away when we’re done.
+That’s because our living room is the best space in our home to create a home studio.

-To hold up the seamless paper, we use a pair of Manfrotto 1005BAC 107″ light stands.
-These things are strong, sturdy and they stack together for storage.
+We use a pair of Manfrotto 1005BAC 107″ light stands to hold up the seamless paper.
+These things are strong and sturdy, and they stack together for storage.
 I love them.
-Best light stands I've ever found, short of using a C-Stand.
+They are the best light stands I’ve ever found, short of using a C-Stand.

 To hold the seamless roll, I use a Manfrotto 272B Black Aluminum Three-Section Background Support that extends through the roll and mounts on top of the light stands.
 It’s collapsible, so it’s easier to store than keeping a 12′ pipe around (which I used to do).
 Much more transportable if you need to take it on the road, too.

 We also use and recommend the Lastolite collapsible backgrounds.
 There are plenty of options, but here are two of our favorites.

 If you go this route, I HIGHLY recommend getting the Lastolite Magnetic Background Support.
-It's fast, easy and will hold the background where it ought to be.
-Trust me, this is a time saver.
+It’s fast, easy, and will hold the background where it should be.
+Trust me; this is a time saver.

 Check our my Resources Page to find out more about the lighting options I use and recommend.